Scoring under tension: Karpathy-style autoresearch loop on a GEM stack

 The first finding – soft-blend dominance – is the kind of result that’s worth more than any specific parameter value.
 It tells you the ensemble’s architecture is over-relying on a part of the system (binary regime calls) that the data doesn’t support.

-• One-at-a-time phased sweeping cannot find cross-block interactions.
-If bull and bear specialists need jointly different parameters to reach a high score, this loop will not find that configuration.
+This optimization approach has one strong limitation: One-at-a-time phased sweeping cannot find between-parameter interactions..
+For example: If the bull and bear specialists models need jointly different parameter values in order to reach a high score, this loop will not find that configuration.
+This is a structural limitation, one that drives the motivation for the next-phase ideas.

 Next Steps

-The phased-sweep limitation is the most interesting one to attack.
-The current loop is a hand-coded one-parameter-at-a-time scan.
-The search heuristics – “sweep top_n first, then $R^2$ threshold, then sweep again with the new defaults locked in” – live in program.md as English instructions to the agent.
+The current loop is a one-parameter-at-a-time scan.
+The search heuristics – “sweep top_n first, then $R^2$ threshold, then sweep again with the new defaults locked in” – lives in program.md as natural language instructions for the agent.

-That’s a clever workaround for the high-dimensional parameter space, but the heuristics themselves are guesses.
-A different ordering, a different grid resolution, a different fallback when a sweep stalls – any of these could move the headline number meaningfully, and a hand-driven program.md has no way to discover that.
+That’s a workaround for the high-dimensional parameter space, yet a different ordering, a different grid resolution, a different fallback when a sweep stalls – any of these could move the metric meaningfully, and currently there is no no way to discover that.

-A third direction is the regime detector itself.
-The current HMM uses Gaussian emissions, which is a known poor fit for crypto returns – the empirical distributions are fat-tailed and asymmetric, with the kind of tail events the loop’s hard-rejection gate exists to defend against.
+The current HMM uses Gaussian emissions, which is a known poor fit for stocks (or crypto) data – the empirical distributions are fat-tailed and asymmetric, with the kind of tail events the loop’s hard-rejection gate exists to defend against.
 A single 30%-down day can fool a Gaussian-emission HMM into a regime call that doesn’t reflect the underlying dynamics.

 Finding #1 – soft blending dominating hard switching – is consistent with this: the HMM’s regime calls aren’t confident not because the regimes don’t exist, but because the emission model is too simple to assign them confidently.